Guía de grosores de hilo y ovillos (estándares internacionales)

 1. What does the thickness of a thread mean?

-2. International Thickness Table (CYC 0–7)
+2. International thickness chart (CYC 0–7)

-4. Equivalences that often generate doubts
+4. Equivalencies that often cause doubt

 6. Frequently Asked Questions

-7. Choose your thickness and start
+7. Choose your thickness and get started

 What does the “thickness” of a thread mean?